Deepfea/AdvCLUE/README.md

 **Machine reading comprehension tasks** contain the hot topic in the NLU.
 Such datasets contain complete expositions of events or persons.
 They evaluate whether models can understand text contents and answers related questions like humans.
 The selected datasets are shown as follows:

-**Chinese Machine Reading Comprehension dataset (CMRC2018)** is a span-extraction based dataset for Chinese machine reading comprehension, which is composed of contexts, questions, and related answers.
+**Chinese Machine Reading Comprehension dataset (CMRC)** is a span-extraction based dataset for Chinese machine reading comprehension, which is composed of contexts, questions, and related answers.
 Furthermore, the answers are the text spans in contexts.
-We collect 13361 data in CMRC2018, 10142 for training and 3219 for testing.
+We collect 13361 data in CMRC, 10142 for training and 3219 for testing.

 **Chinese IDiom dataset (ChID)** is a large-scale Chinese idiom cloze testing task, which assesses the ability of models to understand and represent idioms in Chinese reading comprehension.
 Each blank in the passage has several candidate idioms with one golden option.
 We collect 600167 data in ChID, 577156 for training and 23011 for testing.